 Low tire pressure warning (if equipped): Illuminates when your tire pressure is low.
-If the light remains ON at start up or while driving, the tire pressure should be checked.
-Refer to Inflating Your Tires in the Tires, Wheels and Loading chapter.
-When the ignition is first turned to ON, the light will illuminate for 3 seconds to ensure the bulb is working.
-If the light does not turn ON, have the system inspected by your authorized dealer.
-For more information on this system, refer to Understanding Your Tire Pressure Monitoring System in the Tires, Wheels and Loading chapter.
+If the light remains ON at start up or while driving, the tire pressure should be

-Overdrive off (if equipped):

-Illuminates when the overdrive function of the transmission has been turned off, refer to the
+Overdrive off (if equipped): Illuminates when the overdrive function of the transmission has been turned off, refer to the Driving chapter.
+If the light does not illuminat serviced soon, or damage may occur.
+O/D OFF e, have the transmission Traction ControlTM (if equipped): Illuminates when the Traction Control TM is active.

-O/D OFF

-Driving chapter.
-If the light does not illuminate, have the transmission serviced soon, or damage may occur.

-Traction Control[®] (if equipped):

-Illuminates when the Traction Control[®] is active.
 If the light remains on, have the system serviced immediately, refer to the Driving chapter for more information.

-Four wheel drive low (if equipped): Illuminates when four-wheel drive low is engaged.

-Four wheel drive high (if equipped): Illuminates when four-wheel drive high is engaged.

-Speed control: Illuminates when the speed control is activated.
+55 Four wheel drive low (if equipped): Illuminates when four-wheel drive low is engaged.
+4x4 LOW Four wheel drive high (if equipped): Illuminates when four-wheel drive high is engaged.
+4x4 HI Speed control: Illuminates when the speed control is activated.
 Turns off when the speed control system is deactivated.

-Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
-If the indicators stay on or flash faster, check for a burned out bulb.
+(0) Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
+If the indicators stay on or flash faster, check for a br urned out bulb.